 In Windows, you will need permissions to access files and folders.
-These are safeguards for the files/folders against unwanted intrusions and help to keep content public or private.
+These safeguard the files/folders against unwanted intrusions and help keep content public or private.
 You can access only those files/folders for which necessary permissions are available.
 There could be an error in the User Account Control (UAC) or a bug in Windows Explorer.
-On the rare occasion there could be discrepancies in the permissions; moving over to a new Windows Live account or a new OS upgrade might lead to the pop-up error, “failed to enumerate objects in the container.”
+Occasionally, there could be discrepancies in the permissions; moving over to a new Windows Live account or a new OS upgrade might lead to the pop-up error “failed to enumerate objects in the container.”

 If the “Access is denied” error pops up, the issue could be with the UAC.
-This problem mostly occurs with Windows 7 users.
-It’s quite typical in Windows 7 that the UAC doesn’t always work with Windows Explorer, which Microsoft hasn’t publicly acknowledged.
-So, if you haven’t upgraded your OS, you might want to go through the below steps to turn off UAC.
-You can go into the individual folders and try to change them manually.
-But that would be a tedious task as you would have to change the permissions for every folder.
-However, there is a handy workaround to fix failed to enumerate objects in the container issue.
-Follow these steps to sort it out.
+This problem mainly occurs with Windows 7 users.
+It’s typical in Windows 7 that the UAC doesn’t always work with Windows Explorer, which Microsoft hasn’t publicly acknowledged.

 How to Fix Failed To Enumerate Objects in the Container

-Files’ authorization is important in protecting data.
+Files’ authorization is essential in protecting data.
 The ownership issue is typically connected to a particular directory or file.
 It is necessary to pinpoint the file that is causing the issue.
-You will need to follow the path in your drive to reach the directory causing problems.
+You must follow the path in your drive to reach the guide causing problems.

 - Once you have located it, right-click on the list and select the Properties option.